Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/authentication/README.md

 ### Intercepting OAuth Sign-in

-The `Authenticator` launches a Custom Tab when an OAuth or IAP challenge is issued.
+The `Authenticator` launches a Custom Tab when an OAuth or Identity-Aware Proxy (IAP) challenge is issued.
 When the Custom Tab completes with a redirect url, it is received by the `AuthenticationActivity` that is declared in your app's manifest via its intent filter.

 If you want to launch a Custom Tab from your own app's activity, follow these steps: